RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ## Generating Implants

-Generating implants is done using the `generate` command, you must specify at least one C2 endpoint using `--mtls`, `--http`, or `--dns`.
+Generating implants is done using the `generate` command, you must specify at least one C2 endpoint using `--mtls`, `--wg`, `--http`, or `--dns`.
 Note that when an implant attempts to connect to an endpoint specified using `--http` it will try both HTTPS and then HTTP (if HTTPS fails).
-We recommend using mutual TLS (`--mtls`) whenever possible.
+We recommend using mTLS (`--mtls`) or WireGaurd (`--wg`) whenever possible.
 You can also specify an output directory with `--save`, by default the implant will be saved to the current working directory.

 ```
 sliver > generate --mtls example.com --save /Users/moloch/Desktop